Logiqx/gps-wizard/docs/devices/locosys/detective.md

 - The GT-31 was released in 2009.
 It used the SiRFstar III and recorded SDOP.
 Tom Chalko also published his SDOP [paper](../chipsets/sirf/pdf/Speed_Dilution_of_Precision.pdf) in 2009.
 - There were several activities relating to EPE for SiRFNavIII (e.g. $PSRFEPE, EHVE) and SDOP in 2008 / 2009, leading up to the GT-31.
 - The GT-31 firmware contains a reference to SiRFDrive which suggests that it knows about EHVE.
-- It is reasonable to conclude the GT-31 is actually recording EHVE but has referred to it as SDOP.
+- It is reasonable to conclude the SiRFstar III in the GT-31 is actually deriving SDOP either from EHVE, or is using a similar approach.

 Let's remind ourselves of some basic facts about the GW-52 and GW-60:

-- They both provide logging at 1 Hz or 5 Hz and data is only ever stored in the SiRF binary format.
+- They both provide logging at 1 Hz or 5 Hz and data is only ever output from the GW-52 / GW-60 as an SBP file.
 - They both record SDOS (standard deviation of speed).
 The abbreviation SDOS appeared in the Locosys GW-52 and GW-60 brochures.
+- The MediaTek chipsets only provide NMEA outputs.
+They do not provide binary outputs like SiRF or u-blox.
-- The GW-52 and GW-60 can interpret standard NMEA sentences, which is enough for session logs (including COG, HDOP, sats, etc).
+- The GW-52 and GW-60 can interpret standard NMEA sentences, which is enough for regular session logs (including COG, HDOP, sats, etc).
+- There are no NMEA sentences to retrieve climb rate (rate of climb, vertical velocity, etc), yet the GW-52 and GW-60 both record it.
 - The GW-52 and GW-60 both contain a small selection of $PMTK commands to initialize and restart a MediaTek GPS / GNSS chip.
 - MediaTek speed error estimates would have to appear in $PMTK sentences.
 There is no evidence in the GW-52 or GW-60 firmware.
 - Therefore, neither the GW-52 or GW-60 have any mechanism to receive speed error estimates from a MediaTek GPS / GNSS chip.